janoglezcampos/DeathSleep/README.md

-A PoC implementation for an evasion technique to terminate the current thread and restore it before resuming execution by an agent, while implementing page protection changes during no execution.
+A PoC implementation for an evasion technique to terminate the current thread and restore it before resuming execution, while implementing page protection changes during no execution.

 ![](assets/ezgif-5-ee95c9b3b0.gif)